hongpham/automation/README.md

-Collection of python scripts/ cloudformation templates to interact with AWS cloud resources
+Collection of scripts/ templates to interact with cloud resources